box/developer.box.com/content/guides/security/terms-of-service/flow.md

 1. Obtain a server authentication access token (JWT or CCG).
 2. Set the [`As-User`][as-user] header to the managed user's ID so subsequent requests run in that user's context.
-3. Call the Terms of Service endpoints, which remain available even when ToS acceptance is outstanding:
+3. Call the Terms of Service endpoints, which remain available even when Terms of Service acceptance is outstanding:
    * [`GET /terms_of_services/:id`][get_tos_id] to retrieve the terms text
    * [`POST /terms_of_service_user_statuses`][post_tosus] or
      [`PUT /terms_of_service_user_statuses/:id`][put_tosus] to accept or reject